vergecurrency/verge/doc/pos-consensus-draft.md

 Regtest may expose deterministic test controls and an activation-height override, but those controls must be unavailable on public networks.
 Promotion follows regtest to public testnet to mainnet by changing reviewed network parameters, not by copying or rewriting the implementation.
 Mainnet activation remains disabled by default until Phase 6.

 Database records, block serialization, wallet staking records, RPC schemas, and P2P messages must be forward-compatible across those environments so testnet exercises the actual production format.
 A node must log the configured activation height and reject ambiguous or conflicting activation settings at startup.

+Wallet staking is explicitly opt-in and disabled by default. `setstaking true` persists the preference in that wallet, while locking an encrypted wallet pauses signing without changing the preference. `createbond` generates a wallet-encrypted delegated secp256k1 key, deterministically derives the separate P-256 VRF key under `VergePoS/VRFKey/v1`, and requires wallet-controlled reward and withdrawal destinations. `unbond` preserves the complete principal in the consensus unbond script and funds its transaction fee from separate wallet inputs.
 At activation:

 1. The block at height `nPoSActivationHeight - 1` is the final PoW block.